How to Complete the Common App Honors Section – 2026

 • Include honor roll and other school-based awards.

-• Wisely use your space to communicate the precise criteria for the award.
+• When possible, communicate the precise criteria for the award.

 • Abbreviate only well-known organizations.

-• Utilize the Additional Information section if absolutely necessary.
+• Utilize the Additional Information section only if absolutely necessary.

 • List lesser-known distinctions without an explanation of the award criteria.